manudevelopia/hodor/README.md

 # Hodor
-Hodor is the lib that holds the door before a java application unexpected exit.
+Hodor is the lib that holds the door before a java application unexpected exits.

 ## Why?
 TODO